 INVESTMENT OBJECTIVE.
-The trust seeks to provide total return potential in an environment where the stock market may experience a pullback in prices during the life of the trust.
+The trust seeks to provide investors with the possibility of above-average total return (a total return that exceeds that of the S&P 500 Index over the life of the trust).
 Total return may include capital appreciation and dividend income.
 There is no guarantee that the investment objective of the trust will be achieved.